Searchbreed

 See Spot & Tango

-What a Maltese actually costs year one
+What to budget for a Maltese in year one.

 Food (year one)